-Studying abroad will provide you with a blend of valuable and holistic experience, a different perspective towards a new way of life, a new culture, new social atmosphere, excellent work skills and a greater exposure.
-By giving you a way to enhance your career prospects, it surely suits up the best of your needs.
+Studying abroad will provide you with a blend of valuable and holistic experience, a different perspective towards a new way of life, a new culture, a new social atmosphere, excellent work skills, and a greater exposure.
+Giving you a way to enhance your career prospects surely suits the best of your needs.

-But being in a different country, with a slightly different method of how things are done while studying, and having a packed study schedule, managing time might be a little difficult task.
+But being in a different country, with a slightly different method of how things are done while studying, and having a packed study schedule, managing time might be difficult.

 Time management, wherever you are, is one of the most important ethics to keep up with.
 Here are the top 10 tips for managing your time while studying abroad:

 Planning is always a good attribute to possess.
 So, it's never too early to start thinking about how you'll do all the work in each of your classes.
 The first day of your class is the right time to start planning your schedules.

 Whether it’s a pin-board planner, a timetable, or a calendar on your phone, it's always fun to use an organizing tool that works well for you and add your list of priorities to that planner.

 Try to jot down all the assignments—including weekly assignments, quizzes, or short papers—in your mobile or print calendar.